 Key Use Cases

 Because modern UI technologies dynamically fetch data through APIs, the Smartlinx team was working to build a resilient backend API framework.
 However, their product still required heavy UI-based validation for workflows that cannot simply be tested via API.
-Running these manual regression tests was not only costly and time-consuming, but also susceptible to human error.
+Running these manual regression tests was costly and time-consuming, and difficult to scale reliably.
 Smartlinx needed a modern, AI-driven automation solution to replace their legacy framework without having to manually code thousands of new scripts from scratch.

 Smartlinx partnered with QA.tech to rapidly build out a new, intelligent UI automation suite.
 Using QA.techβs agentic AI, they are automating the complex functional layers of their non-prod and staging environments.